AndyObtiva/MathBowling/README.md

 1. [DONE] Menu Options
 1. [DONE] Icon/Background for MacOS Package

+[DONE] 1.0.1 Release;
+1. [DONE] Fix issue with game font not showing up on some older Macs
+1. [DONE] Fix video scrollbar issue on some older Macs

 2.0.0 Release:

 1. Fix odd layout issues on some older Macs